A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Modeling and implementation of friction

-where $v$ is the relative velocity, $F_s$ is the dry friction force, and $C$ is the Coulomb friction coefficient.
+where $v$ is the relative velocity, and $C$ is the dry friction coefficient.
 The discontinuity of the $\mathrm{sign}$ function at $v=0$ in \eqref{eq:Fseca_con_sign} introduces a chattering problem on numerical simulation.
 A common solution is to approximate the $\mathrm{sign}$ function using the hyperbolic tangent ($\tanh$) \cite{wenzl_comparison_2018}, resulting in the following expression for dry friction:

-where $k$ is a gain factor that adjusts the slope of the transition at zero-crossing.
-Increasing $k$ reduces the approximation error, but at the cost of significantly increasing the simulation time.
+where $\gamma$ is a gain factor that adjusts the slope of the transition at zero-crossing.
+Increasing $\gamma$ reduces the approximation error, but at the cost of significantly increasing the simulation time.
 While this approximation may be valid for control purposes, on simulation it introduces errors that require high computation times to remain low.

-Our model accounts for the dependence of position and direction on Coulomb friction during the crane's movement along the X-axis, while maintaining the ideal discontinuity philosophy when changing direction with a piecewise function:
+Our model accounts for the dependence of dry friction on position and direction during the crane's movement along the X-axis, while maintaining the ideal discontinuity philosophy when changing direction, by means of a piecewise function: